Logan Northern Australia Water Scheme: History

 In 1991 Logan, a large-scale irrigation industry specialist, drawing on an idea of Ernie Bridge of the mid-1980s for a pipeline from the Ord River dam overland through the Great Sandy Desert to Perth, embarked on a study tour to explore the development opportunities of the extensive water resources of the northern zones of Western Australia, the Northern Territory and Queensland.
 After extensive research, he selected the West Kimberley region of Western Australia as the most suitable area due to its dry-season climate, water storage capability and ideal soil type and for the advantages of a project there: economies of scale, environmental sustainability, and proximity to port facilities and export markets.
+The plan involved three dam sites on the Martuwarra Fitzroy River - at Dimond Gorge, the Margaret River Gorge and on the Leopold River.
+No environmental studies were undertaken to understand the impacts on the river system.
+The proposal involved bulldozing 225,000 hectares of tropical savannah.

 Logan formed a joint venture with Lend Lease–Logan of Kimberley Water Services and, following a positive feasibility study of the canal design concept by Lend Lease, submitted the irrigation and canal scheme as a fully funded development proposal to Western Australian Premier Carmen Lawrence and Water Resources Minister Ernie Bridge as a solution to water shortages in Perth and the Pilbara and as the basis of a large-scale, integrated irrigation industry, initially in cotton production, for the vast Kimberley region centred on Broome, employing a projected 1,300 Aboriginal people.
-The combined proposal was strongly supported by the Lawrence government, and it was agreed that it could also serve as a model for the development of other areas of northern Australia.